 Welcome to Magabala Books

-Magabala Books is Australia's oldest independent Indigenous publishing house.
+Magabala Books is Australia's leading Indigenous publisher.
 Based in the pearling town of Broome in the far north of Western Australia, Magabala Books is one of the most remote publishing houses in the world.

 Since its incorporation in 1990, Magabala Books has been recognised as a producer of quality Indigenous Australian literature receiving accolades in prestigious literary and national achievement awards.

-As one of the most respected small publishing houses in Australia, Magabala Books works as a non-for-profit organisation to preserve, develop and promote Australian Aboriginal and Torres Strait Islander cultures.
-Magabala Books has released more than one hundred titles from a range of genres.
+As one of the most respected small publishing houses in Australia, Magabala Books works as a not-for-profit organisation to preserve, develop and promote Australian Aboriginal and Torres Strait Islander cultures.
+Magabala Books has released more than one hundred and fifty titles from a range of genres.

 We strive to support the professional development of established creators and have a commitment to nurturing young and emerging Indigenous writers and artists.
-In 2013, Magabala Books established the Australian Indigenous Creators' Scholarship with the help of $20,000 from generous donors.
-With this money dreams came true for six authors and illustrators.
-We invite you to make a difference by contributing to our scholarship fund so we can offer the Australian Indigenous Creators' Scholarship again in 2014.
-For more information about our philanthropic endeavours go to: http://www.magabala.com/why-support-us To give now, click the link below:
+Magabala Books established the Australian Indigenous Creator Scholarship in 2013 with the help of generous donors.
+With your support we will continue to offer scholarships in the future.

 News & Events